I am most known for my work as a playwright and poet, however I’ve written everything from newsletter copy to 75,000 words of a young adult novels.

-Other things I would like to be (try) in the future include: writing for video games, children’s books, young adult fiction and photo essay texts.
+I am currently especially interested in: writing for video games, children’s books, young adult fiction and photo essay texts.
 If you like my writing style and would like to work with me but the project you have in mind isn’t listed here it’s always worth asking as I love exploring new collaborations and merging styles to discover something new.
 I like to say yes.

 Various blogs, articles and other things written by me:

 Not For Me, a memoir essay published in Griffith Review Edition 44: Cultural Solutions.

 One Life?
 Winner of the 2013 Filmlife Blogging Competition.

 One Shared River.
 A short film inspired by my poem of the same name, created by students of Flinders University.

 Body image guest blogs for The Skin Deep Project.

 Mind the Garden was a 12 hour poetry residency across June 2016 in City Library, Adelaide supported by Spoken Word SA.